 Amanda Nunes announced her retirement in June 2023 with the kind of resume that demanded immediate Hall of Fame consideration.
 Two-division champion.
-Longest reigning bantamweight champion in UFC history.
+Longest reigning bantamweight champion in UFC history, per UFC Stats.
 Victories over Ronda Rousey, Miesha Tate, Valentina Shevchenko, Cris Cyborg, and Holly Holm.
 The greatest women’s mixed martial artist to ever compete, stepping away on her own terms after defending the featherweight title against Irene Aldana at UFC 289.
 Two and a half years later, she returns at UFC 324 on January 24 to challenge Kayla Harrison for the bantamweight title she once held, creating arguably the most significant women’s title fight in UFC history.

 The decision to come back wasn’t impulsive.
-Nunes entered the UFC’s anti-doping program in July 2025, months after publicly stating her intention to return and challenge whoever held the bantamweight title.
+Nunes entered the UFC’s anti-doping program in July 2025, per MMA Junkie’s John Morgan, months after publicly stating her intention to return and challenge whoever held the bantamweight title.
 Harrison had submitted Julianna Peña in June to claim that belt, setting up a matchup that MMA fans have speculated about for years.
 Nunes and Harrison trained together at American Top Team before Harrison’s move to the UFC, creating a rivalry built on familiarity and mutual respect that has never been settled inside the Octagon.
 Now it will be, in Las Vegas, with everything on the line.

 For Nunes, this fight represents legacy enhancement that retirement couldn’t provide.
 The Hall of Fame induction in June 2025 recognized what she accomplished, but defeating Harrison would add a chapter that no amount of retrospective analysis could match.
 Harrison is the only elite bantamweight of this era that Nunes never faced, the one question mark on an otherwise comprehensive resume of dominance.
 Answering that question matters to Nunes in ways that extend beyond championships and statistics.